What to do when your homeowners insurance rate rises

 But many people are nervous about shopping around because they don't know the right questions to ask their brokers, Evans said.
 Luckily there's help.
-Our Learn Center is a good source for basic knowledge.
-You can also compare homeowners insurance quotes right here on Policygenius.
+You can compare homeowners insurance quotes here.

 Evans also recommended talking to an insurance agent and reading your insurance policy.
 It might seem daunting, but knowing what it covers could make a big difference in protecting your investment in your home.